ste93/yarp-websocket-library/README.md

+steps required to make it working

-at first you need to install npm
+- install npm

-then all node dependecies with npm install (from this directory)
+- npm install (from this directory)

+- install node-typescript

-after you can compile tipescript with tsc -p .
+- compile tipescript with tsc -p .

-then you have your javascript library in the javascript folder
+you have your javascript library in the javascript folder